Frequently Asked Questions

-We are a family centred practice and welcome other family members and people who support your family to appointments.
-At times therapy sessions can require a quiet and focused environment to get the best results so we would discuss this at the time.
+We are a family centered practice and welcome other family members and people who support your family to appointments.
+At times therapy sessions can require a quiet and focused environment to get the best results so we would discuss this at the time

 Yes, we can do all of these.
 We find that the best results occur when parents are present with their child through sessions as this enables them to use and share the strategies and activities used with other key people in your child’s life.
 We can provide therapy sessions at our clinic or in your home, child care or school.

 Please note we charge for the travel time for the therapist to travel to and from the appointment.
-See the Schedules of Fees page for more information.
+(See Pricing page for more information)

 Your therapist will work with you to understand what equipment and home modification may benefit your child.
 We can trial some equipment within therapy sessions or recommend where they may be available for trial.

-For eligible clients we are able to complete an assessment and application through the Community Aids, Equipment and Assistive Technologies Initiative (CAEATI) or Medical Aids Subsidy Scheme (MASS).
-Please see the CAEATI and MASS website for more information.
+For eligible clients we are able to complete an assessment and application through the CAEATI scheme.
+Please see the CAEATI website for more information.

 Yes we can.
-With your consent we can provide information to other therapists to enable all people working with your child to be able to have the best understanding possible and use approaches which are supportive.
+With your consent we can provide information to other therapists to enable all people working with your child to be able to have the best understanding possible and use the most effective approaches.
 We do this via phone, email and written letters/reports.
 We can also provide joint therapy sessions or attend key meeting around your child.

 Please note we charge for the time we spend collaborating with other professionals regarding your child when it exceeds 30 minutes a month, please see service page for more information.

 Occupational Therapy is based on helping children achieve in their every day life.